idaholab/virtual_test_bed/doc/content/sfr/abtr_xsgen_workflow/abtr_xsgen_workflow.md

 ### Input Parameters Specific to MC$^2$-3 Execution and Overall Cross Section Generation Workflow id=subsec:mcc3_params

-As explained in [#subsec:rgmb_meshgen] and [#subsec:rz_eqv_core], `xs_generation_mesh.i` defines the `[Mesh]` block that generates a 2-D R-Z mesh from a fully-heterogeneous core geometry definition.
+As explained in [#subsec:rgmb_meshgen] and [#subsec:rz_eqv_core], the combination of `abtr_het_mesh.i` and `xs_generation_mesh.i` define the `[Mesh]` block that generates a 2-D R-Z mesh from a fully-heterogeneous core geometry definition.
 However, since the output mesh does not contain any information about the isotopic compositions related to each region ID defined on the input mesh, the `[Compositions]` block in `xs_generation.i` is used to map the region ID's defined in `xs_generation_mesh.i` to physical isotopic compositions within each heterogeneous region:

 !listing sfr/abtr_xsgen_workflow/xs_generation.i block=Compositions